Laurae2/Laurae/README.md

 * ~~Add Differential Evolution algorithm for feature selection and hyperparameter simultaneous optimization (add another backend via another interface as it typically takes a lot of time for both)~~ (cancelled)
 * ~~(Attempt to) Add automated non-linear feature creation using decision trees~~ (cancelled)
 * Provide more for LauraeML
+* Provide dynamic shrinkage for Lextravagenza for maximally overfitting validation data

 # To add: